MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-setup-machine-learning.md

 [!INCLUDE[appliesto-ss-xxxx-xxxx-xxx-md-linuxonly](../includes/appliesto-ss-xxxx-xxxx-xxx-md-linuxonly.md)]

-This article will guide you in the installation of [SQL Server Machine Learning Services](../advanced-analytics/index.yml) on Linux.
+This article guides you in the installation of [SQL Server Machine Learning Services](../advanced-analytics/index.yml) on Linux.

 ## What are Machine Learning Services